 Uncertain tax positions are required to be recognized or derecognized based on a more likely than not threshold.
 This applies to positions taken or expected to be taken on a tax return.
 The Company analyzed filing positions in all of the federal and state jurisdictions where they are required to file income tax returns, including its status as a pass-through entity.
+The only periods subject to examination for federal and state tax returns are 2021 through 2024.
 The Company believes its income tax filing positions, including its status as a pass-through entity, would be sustained on audit and does not anticipate any adjustments that would result in a material change to its consolidated financial position.
-Therefore, no reserves for uncertain tax positions, nor interest and penalties, have been recorded as of June 30, 2023.
+Therefore, no reserves for uncertain tax positions, nor interest and penalties, have been recorded as of December 31, 2024.